| A New "Take" on Tooth Brushing By Sheila Wolf, RDH

 introduce you to anti-bacterial oral hygiene that will ensure

+excellent dental health.
 Tooth brushing is deserving of an entire chapter.

 Here you will learn the importance of brushing your teeth,